andymeneely/squib/docs/guides/getting-started/part_2_iconography.rst

 Why Ruby+YAML+Spreadsheets Works
 --------------------------------

-In software design, a "good" design is one where the problem is broken down into a set of easier duties that each make sense on their own, where the interaction between duties is easy, and where to place new responsbilities is obvious.
+In software design, a "good" design is one where the problem is broken down into a set of easier duties that each make sense on their own, where the interaction between duties is easy, and where to place new responsibilities is obvious.

 In Squib, we're using automation to assist the prototyping process.
 This means that we're going to have a bunch of decisions and responsibilities, such as: